Read-The-Question/rtq-review/src/pages/md/papers/aldenham-school--11-plus--maths--9999--sample-paper-2.md

 A quick check shows that $4$ and $9$ meets all the criteria above.

 *Note: The two equations form a quadratic equation.
-Solving quadratic equations is beyond the scope and any such equations can be easily inferred by trial and error method.
+ABBR: Solving quadratic equations is beyond the scope and any such equations can be easily inferred by trial and error method.
 *

 Width of the rectangle $= 4 \ \text{cm}$